 RobertHarper.org was formed to coordinate, develop and promote the guest artist, lecture, adjunct teaching and pro bono engagements of the professional actor ROBERT HARPER.

 Mr. Harper has performed in virtually every genre available to the professional actor; feature films, off-off Broadway, off-Broadway and Broadway; Resident theater repertory; industrials; local and network commercials; University Guest Artist; cable films, mini-series and television movies, and weekly episodic productions in both hour and half hour form (filmed & taped).
 He has spoken at grade schools, public libraries and college classes on some combination of these experiences.

-Mr. Harper has been a member of the ACLU since 1978 and is pictured at right at a 1994 fundraiser where he was a sponsor, and (top right), portraying an ACLU lawyer in a CBS after-school special based on real events.
+Mr. Harper has been a member of the ACLU since 1978 and is pictured at right at a 1994 fundraiser where he was a sponsor.

 Mr. Harper (pictured at right) during one of his most frequently requested lectures on "transformation".
 Here he demonstrates the make-up used (shown at right) while he was a student attacked by a monster (Creepshow) and an alien (Star Trek).

 This devotion to high standards has involved him in the American premieres of 7 plays, including the world premiere of Pulitzer Prize winner Arthur Miller's The American Clock.